 DWI Testing Protocol

 In suspected DWI cases, blood specimens first undergo alcohol testing.
 If the blood alcohol concentration (BAC) is greater than or equal to 0.100 g/100 mL, no further testing is performed.
 If the BAC is less than 0.100 g/100 mL, drug testing is performed.

 Go To Top

-Accredited by both the American Society of Crime Laboratory Directors/Laboratory Accreditation Board-International and the Texas Forensic Science Commission
+Accredited by both the ANSI National Accreditation Board (ANAB), and the Texas Forensic Science Commission

 In accordance with Texas state statutes, the Institute’s Drug Chemistry Laboratory (DCL) analyzes suspected drug evidence seized by law enforcement agencies in Harris County.
 Examples include: